-Unlike previous versions of the Metrics ICV software, version 4.1 automatically saves the switch pattern.
+Unlike previous versions of the Metrics Switch application, Metrics ICV software automatically saves the switch pattern.
 Thus there is no need to manually save the device connection.

 Chapter 4- Creating Measurements

 The next step to creating a test plan is to create the individual measurements.
 These measurements are created within the Metrics ICS software or Visual Basic Script.